inductiva/inductiva/docs-sources/dualsphysics/multiple_gpus.md

 `a3-highgpu-1g`.
 This machines have 1 Nvidia A100 and 1 Nvidia H100 GPU respectively.

-**NOTE:** you also have to add `zone="europe-west4-b"` to the machine creation due to the fact that the A100 and H100 GPUs are not available in our default zone.
+**NOTE:** you also have to add `zone="europe-west4-b"` to the machine creation due to the fact that the A100 and H100 GPUs are not yet available on our default zone.

 Here are the results of running the same simulation on those machines: